Please send us your question if it's missing here. We'd greatly appreciate it.

 Where are your precious metals from?

-We work with precious metal traders in Switzerland and the United States who have longstanding relationships with producers at home and abroad.
-We source the vast majority of the materials locally.
+We work with precious metal traders in Manhattan, New York, who have longstanding relationships with producers at home and abroad.
+The vast majority of materials we use have been produced in the US.

 What does the 925 stamp on my silver jewelry signify?